a0083330/Getting-and-Cleaning-Data-Course-Project/README.md

 - 'README.md': the file to explain the script above and related files.

-- 'resultData.csv': the output data set required as cleaned data.
+- 'resultData.txt': the output data set required as cleaned data.

-- 'summarizeData.csv': the output data set required as summarized data.
+- 'summarizeData.txt': the output data set required as summarized data.

-- 'CodeBook.md': explains the content of the 2 csv files above
+- 'CodeBook.md': explains the content of the 2 txt files above

 This file explains the run_analysis.R script.

-<br /><br /><br />

 The following explains how the 'run_analysis.R' script works.